 - Avoid touching objects and surfaces as they can pass the virus.

-- And if you are traveling in public transport then go back to home and avoid touching objects as little as possible.
+- And if you are traveling by public transport then go back to home and avoid touching objects as little as possible.

 - Use the NHS 111 online coronavirus service to clarify the steps that need to be handled further.